-When I was three I fell into a creek at Bundaberg in Queensland, Australia, and ‘near-drowned’.
+When I was three I fell into a creek at Bundaberg in Queensland, Australia, and near-drowned.
 ‘Only one hand was visible’ as I was pulled out of the water with no breathing or pulse.
-Lifesavers could not get my lungs or heart working again on the beach.
+Lifesavers could not revive me on the beach.
 They managed to do this in a nearby ambulance.
-Though my heart and lungs had stopped working, my brain was still alive.
-I just kept hanging on somehow.
+I had a very tough night that night in hospital as well, fighting for my life.
 I believe my mind recorded the experience of these strange, super dramatic minutes, and I think the way it felt was etched forever into my subconscious.
 Later in life I became a quiet, introverted child.
 I liked being alone.
 I still like being alone now, looking at the world and then painting it for endless hours in my studio.
 During my teenage years I was anxious.
 Whenever things were even a little stressful my heart rate would become extremely rapid and irregular, and for years my throat felt tight as though someone was strangling me.
 I still get this feeling now sometimes, if I think about that day too much.
 I discovered back then that long hours of drawing settled me and took my mind to a better place.
 I drew everything in the family house, everything in the garden and then bought a bike and backpack to start drawing the city.
-Other things like surfing, being in nature and the sunshine, hard physical exercise, yoga and some other less positive things could take away that ‘edgy’ feeling that lingered.
+Other things like surfing, being in nature and the sunshine, hard physical exercise and yoga helped as well.
 The more I did these things the better and stronger I felt.
 Now at fifty, after climbing eight thousand trees in my twenty year day job, surfing fifty thousand waves, and making hundreds of drawings and paintings, I feel steady and strong.
-I have learned to ‘beat’ the feeling.
 Art is not just meditation and therapy though.
 When I look at my paintings now I feel that I can actually see the story of that day in them.
-The scenery is normal in each painting but the imaginary element from my subconscious, is ‘flavoured’ with that dramatic day, I believe.
+The scenery is normal in each painting but the imaginary element from my subconscious is ‘flavoured’ with that super dramatic day, I believe.